chef/chef-web-docs/includes_delivery_integration/includes_delivery_integration_github_request_token.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-Log in to the |chef delivery| server and run the following command.
+Log in to the |delivery| server and run the following command.

 **For GitHub Enterprise**